-- TSH Levels: Levels of thyroid-stimulating hormone are measured to determine if the thyroid gland is under- or over-functioning, either of which can affect a woman’s ability to conceive and carry a pregnancy.
-TSH levels may be measured at any time during the woman’s cycle.
+- TSH Levels: Levels of thyroid-stimulating hormone are measured to determine if the thyroid gland is under- or over-functioning, either of which can affect a patient’s ability to conceive and carry a pregnancy.
+TSH levels may be measured at any time during the menstrual cycle.

 - Prolactin: Elevated prolactin levels may be associated with disturbances in the functioning of the ovaries and/or the corpus luteum.
-Prolactin levels may be measured at any day during the woman’s cycle, but preferably before 10 a.m. on the day of the test (before a natural rise in prolactin levels occurs).
+Prolactin levels may be measured on any day during the menstrual cycle, but preferably before 10 a.m. on the day of the test (before a natural rise in prolactin levels occurs).

 The following blood tests may be ordered to measure ovarian reserve, a measure of how well the ovary will respond to ovulation induction medicines:

 - FSH: Increased levels of follicle-stimulating hormone (FSH) may indicate a decline in ovarian function.
 The baseline FSH test is performed early in the menstrual cycle, usually on day 3.

 - Estradiol (E2): Estrogen levels are monitored to assess ovarian function and follicle maturation.
 Baseline estrogen levels are measured along with FSH.